fatiando/dependente/README.md

 Of course, all of these could be addressed if there is enough interest.
 Issues and PRs are welcome!

+## Dependencies

+We use the following dependencies (see `setup.cfg` for specific version constraints):

+* [click](https://click.palletsprojects.com) for building the command-line
+  interface.
+* [tomli](https://github.com/hukkin/tomli) to parse the TOML configuration files.

 ## Contacting Us

 Find out more about how to reach us at